kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ### Admission Controllers

 In a nutshell, Kubernetes admission controllers are plugins that govern and enforce how the cluster is used.
 They can be thought of as a gatekeeper that intercepts (authenticated) API requests and may change the request object or deny the request altogether.
-Kubernetes already comes with a bunch of these [perinstalled](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) which govern everything from user authorization to the namespace life cycle.
+Kubernetes already comes with a bunch of these [pre-installed](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) which govern everything from user authorization to the namespace life cycle.

 KUDO manager employs an Instance admission controller that governs changes to Instances, making sure that plans do not interfere.
 Schematically this looks like the following:
 ![Instance update](/images/admission-instance-update.png)

 Instance admission controller governs any update to the Instance either through manual plan execution or Instance parameter updates.
-The general rule of thumb is the following: a plan should be terminal (either successfully with status `COMPLETE` or unsuccessfully with `FATAL_ERROR`) before a new plan is allowed to start.
+The general rule of thumb is the following: all plans should be terminal (either successfully with status `COMPLETE` or unsuccessfully with `FATAL_ERROR`) before a new plan is allowed to start.
 A singular plan can be restarted so we assume all plans to be reentrant at least for now.
 While this might not be true for all plans, we think that it covers the 80/20 case e.g. when a `deploy` plan is stuck and must be restarted with less memory per node.
 In case a request is rejected, the Instance controller returns an error explaining why exactly the update was denied.

 The admission controller would also reject parameter updates that would trigger multiple distinct plans.
 There are a few exceptions too: for example, a `cleanup` plan is special and is executed when an Instance is deleted. `cleanup` can not be executed manually and is allowed to override any existing plan (since the Instance is being deleted anyway).